NathanHarrington/NathanHarrington.github.io/content/posts/learning_stage5.md

 #### Incorporation:

-Customer segments definition:
+Customer segments

-A deep understanding of the customer persona.
+GOAL: A deep understanding of the customer persona.

 Persona starts with:
-What functional or social jobs?
-What emotional jobs?
+What functional, social or emotional jobs is the customer performing?
-What gains are we providing the customer?
 What pains are we solving?
+What gains are we providing?

 Provide answers to the questions:
 Who are they, why would they buy, why won't they buy.
 What do you need